ivana-g/productivity-principles/README.md

 Rising before the sun, training under brutal winter conditions, fiercely pushing past usual limits and being utterly strict with oneself serves soldiers well in battle.
 The virtue of self-discipline is one of the golden themes in every soaring life.
 And the Samurai exemplified it gorgeously.

+## Prioritization
+"When researching strategies, emphasize patterns over stories.
+One person succeeding means nothing.
+100 people succeeding is a signal.

+When explaining strategies, emphasize stories over patterns.
+People forget numbers and charts.
+Everyone remembers a great story."